IseeJ/PurifierGUI/README.md

 3. Choose logging interval (default is 2 seconds)

-4. Press 'Start/Stop' to start plotting
+4. Press 'Start/Stop' to start plotting *Data is not recorded yet, this is just to initialize the serial communication and let it run for a few seconds before we start logging data (first few readings for atlas sensors are* *OK *which are just confirming the status, setup, etc.*

-To log data:
+To start logging data:

-5. Choose 'File Directory' for both Temp, Hum
+5. Choose 'File Directory' for both Temp, Hum, and Pressure *Make sure save directory are set for all three!*

 6. Press 'Log All' to start logging data as csv files